nickbabcock/pg-collectd/README.md

 ## Compatibility

-This repo is tested on the following:
+This repo is tested on the following (though compatibility isn't limited to):

 - collectd 5.4 (Ubuntu 14.04)
 - collectd 5.5 (Ubuntu 16.04)
 - collectd 5.7 (Ubuntu 18.04)
+- collectd 5.8 (Ubuntu 18.10)

 Postgre 7.4 or later is required.